timbrist/structure-light/README.md

 [![中文](https://img.shields.io/badge/lang-中文-red.svg)](https://github.com/timbrist/structure-light/blob/main/README.cn.md)

 ### ABSTRACT
-Congratulations for finding this repository, people as smart as you might notice that this repository has more clean structure, easy to use.
+Congratulations for finding this repository, people as smart as you might notice that this repository has cleanner, easier to use structure than others.
-We provide an noncontact 3D surface measurement techniques using OpenCV.
+We provide noncontact 3D surface measurement techniques using OpenCV.
 <b>Note that this repository doesn't containt any pictures</b>
-If You are interested in taking picture from camera and project, You can have a look at my [hikvision-qt](https://github.com/timbrist/hikvision-qt).
+If you are interested in creating picture from camera with projector, you can have a look at my [hikvision-qt](https://github.com/timbrist/hikvision-qt).
-If You just want to have compile and run, I can send you my previous pictures.

 ##### Projected Patterns
 The Projected Patterns contains gray codes and phase shift